sleepiesther/Dooms-Eye/Getting Started.md

 Binds are mostly preference, but it is highly recommended that you move Chaos Spear to a bumper.
 How you arrange the rest of the buttons is up to you.

-## FPS optimisation
+### FPS optimisation
-This section only applies to PC runners.
-If you're on console, skip to the [next section](#categories).
+The next two sections only apply to PC runners.
+If you're on console, skip to [categories](#categories).

-If you're on PC, you may have noticed that this game struggles way more at maintaining 120 FPS than it realistically should.
+You may have noticed that this game struggles way more at maintaining 120 FPS than it realistically should.
 This is because Shadow Generations has Denuvo anti-piracy.
 I'll spare you the technical explanation, but in short this means that all that really matters for performance is your CPU's clock speed.
 Number of cores is generally irrelevant and the performance of other parts is generally irrelevant.

 To remedy this, you have three main options:
 - Raise Shadow Generations' priority in task manager